-Chia seeds, although they are small in size, they are one of the healthiest food that is loaded with powerful nutrients and antioxidants.
+Although small in size, Chia seeds are one of the healthiest foods, loaded with powerful nutrients and antioxidants.
 Chia is an edible seed that comes from the desert plant Salvia Hispanica.
-These tiny black and white seeds are consumed as an energy booster from years.
-Not only it is versatile, but chia seeds benefits will leave you spellbound.
-Continue reading to find out about chia seeds nutrition, health benefits, and side effects.
+These tiny black and white seeds have been consumed as an energy booster for years.
+Not only is it versatile, but the benefits of eating chia seeds will leave you spellbound.
+Continue reading to find out more describe information on Chia seed’s benefits, Nutrition & Side Effects.

-Chia seeds calories content will definitely give you the reason to add them to your diet.
+Chia seeds’ calorie content will give you a reason to add them to your diet.
 One tablespoon of chia seed contains about 69 calories.
-The best thing about it is that generally these small seeds are grown organically, plus they are gluten-free and non-GMO.
+The best thing about it is that these tiny seeds are generally grown organically and are gluten-free and non-GMO.

 2. Super High in Antioxidants

-Antioxidants fight against free radicals that contribute to damage cell molecules, the aging process, and deadly diseases like cancer.
-Getting antioxidants from food can prove to be highly beneficial for overall health.
+Antioxidants fight against free radicals that contribute to damage cell molecules, the ageing process, and deadly diseases like cancer.
+Getting antioxidant rich food can prove to be highly beneficial for overall health.
 Moreover, antioxidants in chia seeds protect sensitive fats in the seeds.

-You might like: 12 Types of Healthy Seeds
+You might like: Types of Healthy Seeds to eat

 3. Improves Digestion

-One of the major chia seeds benefits is improved digestion.
-Being a rich fiber source, chia seeds can aid in digestion and improve bowel-related problems like constipation and bowel inflammation.
-A 100 grams serving of these tiny black seeds contain about 40 grams of dietary fibers.
+One of the significant reasons for chia seeds’ benefits is improved digestion.
+Being a rich fibre source, chia seeds can aid digestion and improve bowel-related problems like constipation and inflammation.
+Also, 100 grams of these tiny black seeds contain about 40 grams of dietary fibre.

-Yes, some foods can provide you energy and also aid in weight loss at the same time.
-Add chia seeds in smoothies, or mix them with nuts or dry fruits to get most of it.
+Yes, some foods can provide you with energy and also aid in weight loss at the same time.
+Add chia seeds in smoothies, or mix them with nuts or dry fruits to get the most out.
 Chia seeds tend to suppress appetite by keeping you full for longer hours.
-Chia seeds are low in calories and high in good fats that further facilitate in losing weight.
-Also, chia seeds protein content can reduce food intake by controlling appetite.
+Chia seeds are low in calories and good fats, further facilitating weight loss.
+Also, chia seeds’ benefits can reduce food intake by controlling appetite.

 5. Packed with Omega-3 Fatty Acids

 Omega-3 acids are necessary for the nervous functioning of our body.
-Chia seeds are the richest plant-based source of omega acid.
+In addition, chia seeds are the richest plant-based source of omega acid.
 It is found as a part of the polyunsaturated fats of these seeds.

 6. Control Blood Sugar

 High fasting blood sugar levels are associated with type 2 diabetes and can increase the risk of various health issues.
-Research conducted on animals indicates that chia seeds can control blood sugar and improve insulin sensitivity.
+Also, research conducted on animals indicates that chia seeds can control blood sugar and improve insulin sensitivity.

 7. Reduce the Risk of Heart Diseases

-Another chia seeds health benefits is that it lowers the risk of chronic health problems.
-Chia seeds are rich in protein, fiber, and omega-3 that protects your heart.
-Studies have found that chia seeds raise HDL (Good) cholesterol and reduce blood pressure.
-But one has to adopt a healthy life and diet to get desired results.
+Another Health benefit of Chia Seeds is that it lowers the risk of chronic health problems.
+Chia seeds are rich in protein, fibre, and omega-3, which protects your heart.
+Studies have found that the benefits of chia seeds are raising HDL (Good) cholesterol and reducing blood pressure.
+But one must adopt a healthy diet to get desired results.

 8. Eases Chronic Inflammation

 Inflammation is a result of infection or injury.
-Although inflammation speeds up the healing process, the excess of it can lead to heart problems, or may even increase the risk of cancer.
-A study has found that including chia seeds to the diet can reduce inflammation up to 40%.
+Although inflammation speeds up the healing process, the excess can lead to heart problems or even increase cancer risk.
+A study has found that including chia seeds nutrition in the diet can reduce inflammation by up to 40%.

 9. Contain Bone Nutrients

-Chia seeds are a good source of calcium protein, phosphorus, and magnesium, which are known to be essential for bone health.
-It can be considered as a very good option for those who don’t consume dairy products as it just two tablespoons serving of chia seeds offer 18% calcium of required daily intake (RDI).
+Chia seeds are a good source of calcium, protein, phosphorus, and magnesium, which are essential for bone health.
+Moreover, people consider it a perfect option for those who don’t consume dairy products, as just two tablespoons of chia seeds offer 18% calcium of the required daily intake (RDI).

 10. Good Source of Protein